spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 <br>

-The motivation for discussing the value of standards for health datasets is the risk of algorithmic bias, consequently leading to the possible health inequity.
+The motivation for discussing the value of standards for health datasets is the risk of algorithmic bias, consequently leading to the possible healthcare inequity.
 The problem arises from the systemic inequalities in the dataset curation and the unequal opportunities to access the data and research.
 The aim is to expolore the standards, frameworks, and best practices in health datasets.
 Some discrete insights throughout the whole paper are summarized as follows,

 - AI as a medical device (AIaMD).
 One concern is the risk of systemic algorithmic bias (well-recognized in the literature) if models are trained on biased training datasets.
 - Less accurate performance in certain patient groups when using the biased algorithms.